Nutrition and recovery from addiction

 Nutrition in recovery is a personal thing.

+The age-old saying is true: we are what we eat.
+However, what we eat affects us in different ways.
+Our bodies produce varied responses to the food we eat, both on an individual level and between people.
+If you are lactose intolerant, for example, you may enjoy the taste and experience of eating a large cheesy pizza but loathe the hours of bloating and indigestion that follow.
+The same pizza that causes you so much pain will have little or no effect on people who don’t struggle to digest dairy.
+Put simply, what fuels my body and brain may be harmful to yours.
+Because of this, it is important to take stock of how different types of foods impact your health and personalise your nutrition to optimize your wellbeing.
 Research indicates that there are sometimes vast differences in the way our bodies respond to foods, and this even includes foods that are thought to be integral to a healthy diet.
 Take a tomato for example.
 In most people, eating a tomato should lead to changes in your blood glucose levels that fall within a certain range -blood sugar levels above this range can put you at risk for diabetes.
 However, one study discovered that for a participant with obesity, eating tomatoes wasn’t the “healthy” choice after all; her blood sugar levels spiked and remained elevated whenever she ate tomatoes.
 In other words, eating tomatoes increased the risk that she would develop diabetes.
 In fact, when this participant ate “unhealthier” foods like bread and butter, her blood sugar levels were restored to their normal levels.
+At Heritage Treatment Foundation we understand the importance of diet and nutrition in the recovery process, which is why we take great care to ensure that our clients each are given the attention needed to personalize a diet that supports their individual recovery process.
+Our staff educate our clients on the importance of diet and nutrition in a healthy lifestyle and ensure that they are given the tools and information needed to take this all-important tool, proper nutrition beyond the centre into their new healthy lives as part of our aftercare.

 How nutrition can play a key role in your recovery.